mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 ### NOTES
 Total Time: **90 minutes**

-I looked at the weather and decided to do the easy run first while I had a tiny bit of daylight and pocket of no rain.
+I looked at the weather and decided to do the easy run first while I had a tiny bit of daylight and a pocket of no rain.
 As far as the trend of Tuesday run's sucking, this **sucked less** than last week but had the same common aches in my soleus'/ankles.
 I was not in a rush and did finish the last 5 minutes feeling ok.

 I had a small pasta dinner and a 45 minute period of digestion before heading out to the garage for a session on the rollers.
 The cadence work on the bike was **fun**; the live stream of the US Presidential Election was unexpected.